 The scope of accounting and finance jobs is expanding.
-Candidates need astute business understanding if they are to successfully help develop strategy, inform key decisions and serve as business partners across multiple departments within your organization.
+Candidates need astute business understanding if they are to successfully help develop strategy, inform key decisions and work on cross-departmental collaboration within your organization.
 They should be able to see the big picture and understand how their job impacts the company as a whole.

 2. Leadership capabilities